Indiana Consortium of Family Organizations

 In 1993, four Indiana organizations joined together to promote a family perspective in the development, implementation, and evaluation of public policies and programs to enhance the well-being of Hoosier families.
 Today, the joint effort is known as the Indiana Consortium of Family Organizations (COFO).

-For more than a decade, COFO has hosted the Indiana Family Impact Seminars (INFIS), which are annual presentations of high-quality research on family issues to help educate our legislators on the family impact of policy.
+For more than two decades, COFO has hosted the Indiana Family Impact Seminars (INFIS), which are annual presentations of high-quality research on family issues to help educate our legislators on the family impact of policy.

 The structure of COFO involves representatives from each organization working together, and with state policy-makers, in matters concerning Indiana families.
 A membership fee is collected to provide support to INFIS.
 (Membership organizations can also choose to provide an additional funds or in-kind support to help COFO efforts throughout the year.)